islet-project/islet/docs/network.md

   # --fvp-tap-ip: 193.168.20.20
   # --realm-ip: 193.168.20.10
   # --route-ip: 193.168.20.0
+  # --gateway-ip: 193.168.10.1
+  # --ifname: eth0
 ```

-As of now, FVP being able to communicate through Host to external networks is out of scope.
-All communications between the three components must be done within the bounds of PC Host.
+FVP is able to communicate through Host to external networks in a similar way to what most VMs do.
+To do so, it is required to assign a real IP address (wired or wireless) into the PC host while IP addresses for FVP Host and Realm do not have to be a real IP,
+since the PC Host takes the role of NAT in order to hide their IPs from external networks.

 ## A closer look at network configuration